NullDesk/nullmailer/README.md

 - Finally, call the `SendAllAsync` method.

 > The built-in Mailers are reusable by default.
 As of 3.3.0, mailers no longer keep an internal reference to delivered items, but it is still recommended to create a new mailer instance each time.

 ### <a name="mailer-instantiation"></a>Mailer Instantiation

-The simplest usage is to instantiate the mailer of your choice, use the fluent message builder API to create a message, then send it:
+The simplest usage is to instantiate the mailer of your choice, use the fluent message builder API to create a message, then send the messages:

          var settings = new SendGridMailerSettings
          {